gitex-flow/gitex-flow-node/README.md

 ### Release

-Releases are branches that are based on the develop branch, which freezes the current code and mark a feature stop.
+Releases are branches that are based on the develop branch, which freezes the current code and marks a feature stop.
 The code from the release branch can be published to the consolidation (test) system.
 Only bugfixes are allowed to be commited on the release branch.
 If the release is stable, the release branch can be finished and merged into the master branch.